astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 * `Installing TensorFlow`_: Official TensorFLow installation
 * `Install TensorFlow from the source`_: A comprehensive guide on how to install TensorFlow from the source using python/anaconda
-* `TensorFlow Installation`_:A short TensorFlow installation guide powered by NVIDIA
+* `TensorFlow Installation`_: A short TensorFlow installation guide powered by NVIDIA
 * `7 SIMPLE STEPS TO INSTALL TENSORFLOW ON WINDOWS`_: A concise tutorial for installing TensorFlow on Windows

 .. _Installing TensorFlow: https://www.tensorflow.org/install/